 Getting a promotion relies heavily on your ability to do the work, but also on your ability to contribute to the company culture.
 Make sure you don’t focus so hard on moving up that you alienate yourself from your coworkers, even if you might be competing with some them for the position at stake.
 And for goodness sake, do not start rumors and perpetuate office drama.
 It is part of your job, no matter what that job is, to act in a professional and mature manner.
 Don’t lose sight of that attitude and your boss will surely notice.

-- Remember – Your Promotion Should Benefit the Company Overall
+Think – How Does Your Promotion Benefit the Company Overall?

 Don’t become so hyper-focused on what this promotion will mean to you personally that you lose sight of the company’s overall goals.
 Your boss is not going to promote you just for fun – he or she is going to carefully consider what your promotion would mean to the success of the company.
 Remember this when you prepare to ask, and include just how your being promoted would be of overall benefit.
 Coming from this angle will remind your boss that you truly care about the business and simply want the ability to contribute even more than you already are.